Thoughtworks (NASDAQ:TWKS) Issues FY 2022 Earnings Guidance

-In other news, insider Angela Ferguson sold 2,000 shares of the firm’s stock in a transaction on Thursday, July 14th.
-The stock was sold at an average price of $14.59, for a total value of $29,180.00.
-Following the completion of the transaction, the insider now directly owns 146,893 shares of the company’s stock, valued at $2,143,168.87.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-3.90% of the stock is currently owned by corporate insiders.
+In related news, insider Angela Ferguson sold 2,000 shares of Thoughtworks stock in a transaction on Thursday, July 14th.
+The shares were sold at an average price of $14.59, for a total value of $29,180.00.
+Following the completion of the sale, the insider now owns 146,893 shares in the company, valued at $2,143,168.87.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Over the last quarter, insiders sold 8,000 shares of company stock worth $114,500.
+Insiders own 3.90% of the company’s stock.

 Thoughtworks Holding, Inc provides technology consultancy services in North America, the Asia Pacific, Europe, and Latin America.
 The company's consultancy services integrate strategy, design, and software engineering to enable enterprises and technology disruptors to thrive as modern digital businesses.